nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 ### The Synthetic Photometry Pipeline

-The custom colors module implements a sophisticated pipeline that converts stellar physics into observable quantities:
+The custom colors module turns model parameters into observable magnitudes using atmosphere models and filters:

 ```
 Stellar Parameters    →    Atmosphere Model    →    SED          →    Photometry